Lubober/web-audio-visualiser-player/README.md

 The "AudioContext" interface is used for audio processing The height as well as the colour of bars is dependent on the loudness of their frequencies

+It is a basic project with no intent of scalability, showcasing my programming abilities as well as my knowledge of front end